xma711/notebook/software_engineering/devOps/continuous_delivery_book/README.md

 More over, configuration files should be tested too.

-I think one way to make sure the production or testing environment can be produced from configuration files is to use docker.
+One way to make sure the production or testing environment can be produced from configuration files could be to use docker.
 By writing the Dockerfile for different env, it is easy to produce the OS.
 However, for network-wide environment, we may still need to use some scripts to auto deploy the docker images to multiple machines.